team-monite/api-style-guide/Guidelines.md

 ### SHOULD limit the number of subresource levels

-We don't want to have too many nested levels for API URLs, because it leads to unnecessary complexity in understanding the API, as well as might result it too long URLs not fitting the browser limitations.
+We don't want to have too many nested levels for API URLs, because it leads to unnecessary complexity in understanding the API, as well as might result in too long URLs not fitting the browser limitations.

 _Spectral rule_: [monite-rest-limited-resource-levels](spectral/monite.section6-rest.yaml)